CodeToCommunicate/CoCoLessons/coco_0_coding_environment.md

 There are a few options to do so;
 we currently recommend [Git for Windows][git-for-windows].
-Not only does it emulate a terminal on Windows, but it includes Git software, which we'll learn about and use later.
+Not only does it emulate a terminal on Windows, but it also includes Git software, which we'll learn about and use later.

-Please click the logo on the right to download Git for Windows to your computer.
+Please click the logo on the right (or use the link above) to download Git for Windows to your computer.

 When installing Git for Windows, please carefully follow the [instructions][git-install-instructions]